 It should be verified that strains (or generalised deformations such as drifts) resulting from the corresponding seismic design situation at OP limit state do not exceed values that are acceptable to maintain the function of the tank and associated equipment.

-Criteria applicable to the tank and associated equipment, in addition to prEN 1998-1-1:2022, 6.7.3(7), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.
+Criteria applicable to the tank and associated equipment, in addition to EN 1998-1-1:—2, 6.7.3(7), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.

 NOTE For a specific project, the relevant parties can specify all components of interest in the verification, together with a description of relevant damage states for each component and the associated requirements.